 The protection of individual intellectual property rights is established from a more rigorous analysis of the state of nature.
-In the state of nature, if I pick up an apple, it is wrong for you to steal my apple unless I have done so by robbing you of the opportunity to obtain one; stealing my apple would be to rob me of the product of my labor.
+In the state of nature, if I pick up an apple, it is wrong for you to steal my apple unless I have done so by robbing you of the opportunity to obtain one; therefore, stealing my apple would be to rob me of the product of my labor.
 Yet ideas, unlike apples, are non-exclusive.
-Due to this non-exclusivity, one is inclined to believe that having exclusive rights to an idea would thus preclude others of the opportunity to obtain it, violating the Lockean Proviso.
-In a way this is true, however many intellectual property right theorists highlight a fundamental distinction within ideas that demonstrates consistency with the Proviso.
-The fact that ideas are non-exclusive creates confusion because it blurs this distinction.
-I will call them self-identical ideas and categorically-identical ideas.
-If you and I both have knowledge of my guacamole recipe, that recipe is self-identical – it is in essence the exact same piece of intellectual property.
-On the other hand, if you and I both have our own recipes, those recipes are categorically-identical – they are the same type of thing, but they are not in essence the same thing.
-Unfortunately, when extending Locke’s property principles to intangible property, this clarification is entirely missed as the distinction is trivial in the physical realm.
-When discussing intellectual property, however, it is imperative that we consider this difference.
+Due to this non-exclusivity, one is inclined to believe that having exclusive rights to an idea would thus preclude others from the opportunity to obtain it, violating the Lockean Proviso.
+In a way this is true, however many intellectual property rights theorists highlight a fundamental distinction between two types of ideas that demonstrates consistency with the Proviso.
+The fact that ideas are non-exclusive blurs this distinction between idea types, which.
+I will clarify by calling them self-identical ideas and categorically identical ideas.
+For example, if you and I both have knowledge of my guacamole recipe, that recipe is self-identical—it is in essence the exact same piece of intellectual property.
+On the other hand, if you and I both have our own recipes, those recipes are categorically identical—they are the same type of thing, but they are not in essence the same thing.
+When extending Locke’s property principles to intangible property, this clarification is usually entirely omitted, since the distinction is trivial in the physical realm.
+When discussing intellectual property, however, it is imperative to consider this difference.

 With physical property, multiple ownership of a self-identical object (the same apple) is only permissible under approval of the owner or through shared labor.
 Otherwise, the individual may claim it for himself, so long as other categorically-identical objects (other apples) remain “enough and as good.”
-Extending this to ideas then, an individual has the right to claim sole ownership of an idea, so long as other ideas exist that are categorically-identical.
+Extending this concept to ideas then, an individual has the right to claim sole ownership of an idea, so long as other ideas exist that are categorically identical.
 For example, if I have an idea for a specifically designed engine, I may claim that idea as my own and preclude others from its use, but the possibility of developing other types of engines remains open.
-Bowling Green State University Professor James Child describes this as a failure to satisfy the “zero-sum condition”: while one person gains, others are not deprived, so long as they are able and willing to exert the effort to obtain categorically-identical property.
-Thus, there is no violation of utility in recognizing intellectual property, whereas foregoing the right fails to reward one’s labor justly.
+Bowling Green State University Professor James Child (1997) describes this as a failure to satisfy the “zero-sum condition”: while one person gains, others are not deprived, so long as they are able and willing to exert the effort to obtain categorically-identical property.
+Thus, there is no violation of utility in recognizing intellectual property, whereas foregoing intellectual property rights fails to reward one’s labor justly.

-It is important to note that under this framework individuals would be permitted to patent scientific theories or other non-machine-or-transformation ideas: to claim rights over a theory of evolution does not preclude others from developing their own theories of evolution.
-This is disconcerting to many, as permitting limitations on access to information would slow scientific advancements and the progress of society.
-This leads us to the focus of the opposition to the intellectual property movement: free thought and the free flow of information.
+It is important to note that under this framework, individuals would be permitted to patent scientific theories or other non-machine-or-transformation ideas; that is, to claim rights over a theory of evolution does not preclude others from developing their own theories of evolution.
+This is disconcerting to many, since such patents would limit access to information as well as slow scientific advancements and the progress of society.
+This leads to the focus of the opposition to the intellectual property movement: free thought and the free flow of information.

 The Right to Free Flow of Information

-While the proponents of intellectual property could be described as rights activists, the opponents could be described as utilitarians.
-Intellectual property is detrimental to social utility because the right to claim and protect ideas infringes upon other individuals’ right to free thought and expression.
+While the proponents of intellectual property can be described as rights activists, the opponents can be described as utilitarians.
+Opponents claim that intellectual property is detrimental to social utility, because the right to claim and protect ideas infringes upon other individuals’ right to free thought and expression.
 This argument is grounded upon an alternative interpretation of the consequences of non-exclusivity.